 Employment - that's been a hot topic here in the US lately.
 Many of the manufacturing jobs we had in past decades are gone now, and it would be great if there was a crystal ball to predict which jobs might be at risk of disappearing in the future.
 The

 When developing SAS applications, you can feed database tables into your application by using the libname access engine either by directly referring a database table, or via SAS or database views that themselves refer to one or more of the database tables.
-However, such on-the-fly data access may not be
+More on Automation with SAS: Let SAS write

 Using the DATASETS procedure, we can easily modify SAS variable attributes such as name, format, informat and label: proc datasets library=libref; modify table_name; format var_name date9.; informat var_name mmddyy10.; label var_name = 'New label'; rename var_name = var_new_name; run; quit; We cannot, however, modify fixed variable attributes such as variable

 Have you ever used SAS to produce reports for publishing?
 Have you ever thought of or been told about suppressing data in such reports?
 Why do we need to suppress (in the sense of withholding, concealing, obscuring or hiding) data in published reports?
 The reason is simple - in order